cbush-old/freddy/README.md

   programming languages support them in one form or another."

-It seems many JSON libraries overcomplicate things by re-implementing these standard data types, causing them to be bloated and infectuous.
+It seems many JSON libraries overcomplicate things by re-implementing these standard data types, causing them to be bloated and infectious.

 By contrast, this library aims to be non-intrusive, wrapping transparently around these data structures as they already exist in the Standard Library.